Skip to Content

 Swimming with whale sharks at Isla Holbox is one of the best Riviera Maya excursions!

-The other option for swimming with whale sharks in Cancun is to catch an early morning bus from Cancun to Chiquila (a ride of about 3+ hours).
+The other option for swimming with whale sharks in Cancun is to catch an early morning bus from Cancun to Chiquila (a ride of about 3+ hours), then the ferry (½ hour ride) to Isla Holbox.

 The island boasts beautiful white sand beaches, and there are places to stay in Isla Holbox.
-So some people stay overnight on Isla Holbox to do their whale shark tour there.
+Some people stay overnight on Isla Holbox – so they’re fresh and ready to go for their whale shark tour the next morning.

 Chichen-Itza is an spectacular Mayan city in the jungle